aust1nz/aust1nz.github.io/_projects/principal-reduction-dashboards.md

 Finally, we've provided principals with a summary of any staff reductions likely to happen at their schools.
 This page looks at the net loss of positions at each school, and displays the lowest-scoring staff members.
 By showing the implications in real time, the application prepares principals for any tough conversations and helps them flag any possible mistakes.

 ![reduction rubrics](/img/portfolio/reduction/potential-reductions.png){: .img-responsive .img-thumbnail}

+#### Technology Stack

+The site and controllers for the reduction rubrics are created using Angular.js, with Bootstrap as a CSS framework.
+The back-end database used is QuickBase, and the application communicates with QuickBase using its Javascript API.